FoofooTheGuy/my-scripts/README.md

 # my-scripts
-programs, scripts, ect. that I made to speed up workflow
+programs, scripts, ect. that I made to speed up workflow.
+Maybe you will also find these useful